 Inexpensive Tips For A Greener Life After College – “green” doesn’t have to mean “expensive” – in fact, many things that are good for the environment are good for your wallet.
 Start your new life off with these tips, and you’ll be eco-friendly with money in the bank!
 Bonus: this article is part of another series of advice for new college grads, so be sure to check the bottom for links on finances, job interviews, furniture, and more!

-Last, but far from least, Jim just released the College Grad Money Guide Book on Blueprint for Financial Prosperity.
-This short ebook is jam-packed with actionable personal finance tips – meaning stuff you can actually take a bite out of now and see some results!
+Last, but far from least, Jim just released the New Graduate Money Guide on Wallet Hacks.
+This short guide is jam-packed with actionable personal finance tips – meaning stuff you can actually take a bite out of now and see some results!

 I hope you’ve enjoyed this series and the links in this wrap-up.
 Still have questions?
 The nice thing about this blog is that it lives on!
 Ask your question in the comments or send me an email – even if you just need someone to talk to as you shift to the next stage of your life.